calaldees/teachingWorkshops/teacherTraining/ks5.md

 History of the A-Level
 ----------------------

-* Pre 2000 - Overlap between ICT and Computing
+* Pre 2000 - Overlap between ICT and Computing as a single subject
 * 2000-ish
     * AS/A-Level structure was solidified
     * 50% AS - 50% A2
     * AS used to be really easy (because could not rely on previous learning)
-    * A2 Practical project (30% of A2 -> 15% of A-Level) - was utterly ridiculous - the jump was too great
+    * A2 Practical project (30% of A2 -> 15% of A-Level) - was utterly ridiculous difficulty - the jump was too great
 * 2008-ish
     * Introduced Nationwide Practical Exam in multiple languages for AS
 * 2016 - Spring clean
-    * 30% AS - 70% A2
+    * 29% AS - 71% A2
     * AS and A2 Practical Exam
     * A2 Project dramatically reduced/simplified/practical